ktrieu/new-website/blog/protected/bootloader/part-1.md

 <details>
 <summary>I’m not on Linux 😟</summary>

 It’s ok, I wasn’t either when I was first doing this.
-(I use Windows Subsystem for Linux now, which is sort of like Linux but middle click doesn't paste.)
+I use Windows Subsystem for Linux now, which has the good parts of Linux (development tools) without the bad parts (everything else).
 If you don’t have access to a package manager there are pre-built binaries [here](https://www.kraxel.org/repos/).
 They’re old, but it doesn’t really matter for what we're doing.
 It’s frankly mystifying exactly which file you need, so just download [this one.](https://www.kraxel.org/repos/jenkins/edk2/edk2.git-ovmf-x64-0-20220719.209.gf0064ac3af.EOL.no.nore.updates.noarch.rpm)

 It’s an `.rpm` so you’ll have to unpack it (7Zip works).
-Then you want `/usr/share/edk2.git/ovmf-64/OVMF-pure-efi.fd` inside the archive.
+Then, you want `/usr/share/edk2.git/ovmf-64/OVMF-pure-efi.fd` inside the archive.
 Take that file, and copy it to `/ovmf/OVMF.fd` in your project directory.
 Please rejoin the blog post in the next sub-heading.
 </details>

 ## Boot image